LinuxDroidMaster/Lenovo-Legion-Y700-ROMs/README.md

 ## 🚀 Acknowledgements <a name=acknowledgements></a>
-Thanks to vicenteMartinezY700 for [this post](https://xdaforums.com/t/how-to-install-gsi-with-google-services-on-legion-y700-netflix-problem-solved-games-payment-issue-solved.4651090/) in XDA about the GSI ROMs and his help in testing everything in this tablet.
+Thanks to vicenteMartinezY700 for [this post](https://xdaforums.com/t/how-to-install-gsi-with-google-services-on-legion-y700-netflix-problem-solved-games-payment-issue-solved.4651090/) in XDA about the GSI ROMs and his help testing everything in this tablet.